 The file extensions WannaCry is targeting are commonly used office file extensions (.ppt, .doc, .docx, .xlsx, .sxi), archives, media files (.zip, .rar, .tar, .mp4), database files (.sql, .accdb, .mdb, .odb), graphic designer and photographer files (.vsd, .raw,, .svg, .psd), and etc. Ransomware is writing itself into a random character folder in the ‘ProgramData‘ folder with the file name of “tasksche.exe” or in ‘C:\Windows\‘ folder with the filename “mssecsvc.exe” and “tasksche.exe“.

-TeslaCrypt is a highly popular ransomware that was first discovered at the beginning of 2015.
+TeslaCrypt is popular ransomware that was first discovered at the beginning of 2015.
 Since its first emergence, this ransomware underwent several version changes, with each version introducing new abilities and adding new evasion techniques.
-It started by utilising social engineering to make a user click on a link in a phishing email and later added malicious attachments to these emails.
+It started by utilizing social engineering to make a user click on a link in a phishing email and later added malicious attachments to these emails.

 This ransomware encrypts the user’s files and prompts a message asking the user $500 ransom in bitcoins to obtain the key to decrypt the files.
 Surprisingly, the creators of TeslaCrypt have released the master decryption key to the public in 2016, shutting down their business model.